nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Indicates the specified task is completed

 Format: `t mark INDEX`
-* Indicates the task at the specified INDEX in the task list is completed.
+* Indicates the task at the specified `INDEX` in the task list is completed.
-* The index refers to the index number shown in the task list.
+* The `INDEX` refers to the index number shown in the task list.
-* The index must be a positive integer 1, 2, 3, …​
+* The `INDEX` must be a positive integer 1, 2, 3, …​
-* If the index is non-positive or more than the number of tasks in the list, an error message will be displayed.
+* If the `INDEX` is non-positive or more than the number of tasks in the list, an error message will be displayed.

 Examples: